 I always add a small pinch of salt to my energy bite mixture to balance the flavors (unless I’m using salted nuts, that is), but after that, pretty much any seasoning is fair game.

 Cinnamon, unsweetened cocoa powder, and vanilla extract are good places to start.
 But feel free to mix in other spices like ground ginger, nutmeg, or cardamom.

 These mix-ins can really be added to taste, but I usually start with 1 teaspoon of spices and extracts and/or 1 tablespoon of cocoa powder.

-I’ve included the base recipe at the end of this post for quick reference, but here are some of my favorite no bake energy ball recipe combinations to get you started.
+Here are some of my favorite no bake energy ball recipe combinations to get you started!

 This combination is simple and sweet, but not too sweet!